Michael C. Ruger, Chair

 As part of customizing Google’s new intellectual property management system, he and his team executed a large-scale automated cleanup of all the company’s patent data, resulting in corrections of over 200,000 records.
 His groundbreaking work was on display as a doctoral student at Penn State, where he used his social science methodology training to build accurate and nuanced forecasts of various outcomes-of-interest, ranging from civil war onset to equity market fluctuations.
 His research focused on international conflict, particularly what caused conflicts to start, escalate, and stop.
 Jay made methodological innovations and collected new kinds of data to arrive at more accurate and nuanced conclusions than previous researchers.

-Jay volunteers at Penn State in the Liberal Arts mentor program, helping students explore career paths and develop realistic post-college plans.
-He also serves on the California Advisory Board for TechBridge Girls, a non-profit that provides STEM training to girls in low income public schools.
+Jay established an undergraduate scholarship in the College of the Liberal Arts.
+He volunteers at Penn State in the Liberal Arts mentor program, helping students explore career paths and develop realistic post-college plans.
+He also serves on the California Advisory Board for TechBridge Girls, a non-profit that provides STEM training to girls in low-income public schools.
 He lives in San Francisco, California.